vijaybirru/documentation/_build/html/_sources/images_roles/creating_roles.rst.txt

 Role Orchestration
 ==================

-Orchestration rules define actions to be performed at specific events during the lifecycle of servers that are launched as a result the Role being used in a Farm Role and potentially also an Application in the Service Catalog.
+Orchestration rules define actions to be performed at specific events during the lifecycle of servers.
+Orchestration rules associated with a Role are inherited by :ref:`farm_roles` that are created in the Farm designer or Farms created via :ref:`service_catalog`.

 To configure Orchestration Rules click on the Orchestration tab on the left side of the Role details screen.